RafaGago/base_library/readme.md

 Depends on: base

-Some non blocking queues (in the sense that never aquire OS locks (mutexes, semaphores ...)
+Some non blocking queues (in the sense that never aquire OS locks like mutexes, semaphores, etc), the algorithms may not be lock-free.

 * The beautiful and famous Dmitry Djukov's MPMC lockfree queue with some addons:
   1. It's broken in prepare and commit actions, so you can get direct access to